 The waste streams cannot be re-introduced back into the process as this may cause dilution and return a portion of the impurities.
-The options to manage these streams are to either recover them via a separate process or dispose of using an external third-party disposal company.
+The options to manage these streams are to either recover them via a separate process or dispose of them using an external third-party disposal company.

 The cost of waste disposal is a key factor limiting the economic viability of the crude nickel beneficiation process as disposal costs are charged per mass of waste trucked.
-The ideal situation was to reduce the waste stream volumes as low as possible, thereby minimising the mass of waste generated and associated cost of disposal.
+The ideal situation was to reduce the waste stream volumes as low as possible, thereby minimising the mass of waste generated and the associated cost of disposal.

 Membrane plant for nickel sulphate recovery